comet-cc/GuaranTEE/README.md

 ./start_inference_service.sh
 ```

 This command executes a binary file named `realm_inference`.
 This binary looks at `signalling.txt` in the shared folder for the input (image) path.
 When a new image path is written, the binary feeds it into the model.
 The model itself is in TensorFlow Lite (.tflite) which is stored in the realm file system.
+For Further instrcutions to build `realm_inference` binary look at our [TFlite_CCA](https://github.com/comet-cc/TFlite_CCA) repository.

 #### b) Send inputs to the realm
 To start to write new image paths into `signalling.txt`, you need to detach form the realm by Ctrl + a + d, then execute the follwing command: